npm package discovery and stats viewer.

 Features

-• File upload testing support
+• File upload testing - Multipart form data support

 Installation

-npm install @iyulab/http-test -g
+npm install -g @iyulab/http-test

-http-test path/to/your/tests.http
+http-test tests.http

-http-test path/to/your/tests.http --verbose
+http-test tests.http --verbose

 Writing Tests

-http-test uses a simple syntax for defining API tests in .http files:
+http-test uses a simple syntax for defining API tests in .http files.

 Status Code Assertions